Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 on a canvas to the corresponding point on the drawing) were correct by clicking on the canvas and making sure it rendered a dot under my cursor.

-It's not overly high-tech, pretty much the graphical equivalent of debugging with print statements, but it's a good feeling when you can click on the canvas and know that under the hood you've implemented all the machinery for a zoomable, pannable viewport, plus enough rendering to start drawing coloured dots.
+It's not overly high-tech (essentially the graphical equivalent of debugging with print statements) but it's a good feeling when you can click on the canvas and know that under the hood you've implemented all the machinery for a zoomable, pannable viewport, plus enough rendering to start drawing coloured dots.